DON’T MISS

 1. Rothenburg ob der Tauber

-The classic German postcard town, that everyone recognises, but few know its name - Rothenburg, or Rothenburg ob der Tauber, is a popular place with Instagrammers and vloggers alike - and for good reason!
-The town is home to colourful mediaeval architecture which makes for the perfect setting for some great photos, while the town hall’s tower offers visitors panoramic views of the local landscape.
+The classic German postcard town, that everyone recognises, but few know its name - Rothenburg, or Rothenburg ob der Tauber, is a popular place with influencers and bloggers alike - and for good reason!
+The town is home to colourful medieval architecture, making it the perfect setting for some great photos.
+The town hall’s tower also offers visitors panoramic views of the local landscape.

 Rothenburg ob der Tauber in Germany